Are you toying with the idea of getting chickens? Are you having to wait on getting them because of the expense of the coop?

 1. Start The Manhunt For Pallets And Scrap Wood

 In case you haven’t heard by now, pallets are the greatest free building material around.
-You can make a ton of neat things from them.
+You can make a ton of neat pallet projects from them.

 In this instance, you will be building a chicken coop.